Projects

 Achilles: Automated Tool for Detecting and Visualizing npm Dependency Vulnerabilities

-We propose the Achilles tool which detects and visualizes npm project’s dependency vulnerabilities.
 Achilles assists programmers in comprehending and analyzing potential risks of vulnerabilities of npm packages via the dependency graph visualization and analysis report.
-We have performed an evaluation using a user study and found that the graph visualization of Achilles helps support developers' decisions on prioritizing vulnerability to fix by providing more information about complexity and direct/indirect dependencies compared to the state-of-the-art tools.
-The tool can also detect vulnerabilities currently existing in several most-starred GitHub open source projects.
+The tool can detect vulnerabilities currently existing in several most-starred GitHub open source projects.

-JARVAN: An Automatic Checker for Reused Stack Overflow Code Snippets in Java Software Projecs
+JARVAN: An Automatic Checker for Reused Stack Overflow Code Snippets in Java Software Projects

 JARVAN is an automated checker for reused code snippets from Stack Overflow in Java software projects.
-It helps to analyze code clones from Stack Overflow within GitHub repositories by connecting directly to GitHub.
-Additionally, JARVAN can detect software license violation caused by reusing code from Stack Overflow.
-The tool analyzes the given GitHub repository and creates a report of the analysis to a user, which includes an analysis of a reused code used in a software project and warnings for possible software license violations.
+It helps analyze code clones from Stack Overflow within GitHub repositories and can detect software license violations caused by reusing code from Stack Overflow.

 Teddy: Automatic Recommendation of Pythonic Idiom Usage For Pull-Based Software Projects